supershaneski/react-ml5-moviereview/README.md

 You need to provide your own `TMDb` API key to make the URL work.
 Open the `.env` file and edit `VITE_TMDB_APIKEY_v3`.
+Please note that it is not advisable to put secret API keys in `.env` files for production.

 For server state management, I will be using [`react-query`](https://tanstack.com/query/v4) together with just plain `fetch` to make things simple.
 This will take care of caching our request so that we do not have to send request each time.